Verimatrix

 Verimatrix provides cybersecurity products and services that protect video content, streaming media, mobile applications, websites and APIs.
 The company merged with Inside Secure in 2019.
-It is headquartered in France and Asaf Ashkenazi is the CEO.
+It is headquartered in France and Laurent Dechaux is the CEO.

 History

 Founded in 1995 by Jacek Kowalski and Bruno Charrat, Verimatrix was initially a content security specialist.
 In 2017, the company acquired Meontrust, an internet software and services company that provides authentication services, as well as the MiriMON technology and development team from TV audience analytics company Genius Digital.

 In 2019, Verimatrix was acquired by French company Inside Secure.
 The combined company adopted the Verimatrix name.
 After its merger with Inside Secure, the company focused on cybersecurity for the entertainment, mobile, IoT, and connected cars industries.
 2019 is also when Verimatrix sold its Silicon IP, Secure Protocols and Provisioning business to Rambus Inc.

 In 2023, the cybersecurity company received several awards: it was named a winner in mobile app security in the 2023 Global Infosec Awards by Cyber Defense Magazine; received the Biggest Cybersecurity Brand Growth - Europe award from the Cybersecurity Excellence Awards; and received a Stevie management award.

 In April 2023, Verimatrix launched a cybersecurity microsite for CISOs, SOC teams, fraud departments, and developers.
 The site contains the latest information on mobile app security.
 Similarly, the company's VMX Labs provide ongoing cyber threat advisories, as well as information from team members who investigate threat types.

+In December 2025, Verimatrix agreed to sell their XTD product line, including associated patents and employees, to the Belgian company Guardsquare, developer of ProGuard, for US$8.5 million, to be adjusted at closing..
+Verimatrix plans to focus on their anti-piracy products, which accounts for a majority of their current revenue.